oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 Now that we've reviewed the evolution of iOS browser behavior , and explored the rationale for the changes, let's look at solutions to improve the user experience.

-### Solution to problem 2
+### Solution to problem two

-Solving problem 2 only – eliminating the ambiguity of the prompt message – is straightforward: Use the browser for sign-in only; do not use the browser to sign out.
+Solving problem two only – eliminating the ambiguity of the prompt message – is straightforward: Use the browser for sign-in only; do not use the browser to sign out.
 You can sign out your application directly by revoking the access token and the refresh token.
 Okta provides a [revoke API](https://developer.okta.com/docs/guides/revoke-tokens/main/) that you can call directly.

-Revoking a token works as a solution  if you are ok with signing the user out of the native app only.
+Revoking a token works as a solution if you are okay with signing the user out of the native app only.
 The user may still have a login session in the browser, and if the native app wants to login again, the browser will not ask the user for credentials before granting an access token.

 This is the recommended approach if your web session may be supporting many different native apps.
 For example, [FB logout](https://developers.facebook.com/docs/unity/reference/current/FB.Logout/) specifically recommends not to log out of the web session.

 However, if you require a stronger privacy and security posture, for instance for a banking app, keeping the web session alive may not be an option.

-### Solutions to problem 1
+### Solutions to problem one

-There are two potential approaches to solve problem 1.
+There are two potential approaches to solve problem one.
 Both solutions use browser components that do not show a prompt.
 Both have the drawback that no cookie can be shared, so SSO will not work.
 If your app requires SSO, you'll have to find a new way to share login sessions.
 Fortunately, Okta recently introduced [Native SSO](https://developer.okta.com/docs/guides/configure-native-sso/main/), which allows native apps to implement single sign-on without cookies.
 See our [blog on SSO between mobile and desktop apps](/blog/2021/11/12/native-sso) for a full example.
 The following code shows how to remove the prompt, and it assumes your app either does not require SSO or uses Native SSO.

 First, you can use the `prefersEphemeralWebBrowserSession` option for `ASWebAuthenticationSession`.
 If you are using the [Okta OIDC iOS](https://github.com/okta/okta-oidc-ios) library, you can configure the `noSSO` option as follows: